sarthou/Neural-Network/README.md

 ```

 You can get the output by using the get_output or get_output_cpy functions.
-If you want to work only with interger data, you can use the round_output function.
+If you want to work only with integer data, you can use the round_output function.
 Finally you can print the output data with the print_output function.

 ```